Food Dehydrator Cost Guide 2025:

 Can I start dehydrating right away, or do I need accessories?

-You can start with just the dehydrator and basic trays.
-However, mesh screens and fruit leather sheets open up a lot more possibilities and make cleanup way easier.
+You can start with just the trays provided, but accessories like mesh screens and fruit leather sheets make dehydrating easier and less messy.

 Grab 5 Dried Food Recipes You'll Actually Love